Skip to content

 Samuel Garneau

-Lead Dev & Software developer
+Lead Dev & Software Developer

 Taking over the maintenance and development of a product whose code was not developed by your own team is now commonplace.
 Most organizations these days manage a significant digital portfolio and will want to avoid rebuilding existing products if they can help it.
 When taking on an existing project, a development team accustomed to starting projects from scratch will have to adapt its usual approach and practices.
 Here are a few tips, inspired by Mirego’s past takeover projects, to help you get started on the right foot.